SeekND/Ground-Branch-Hunteering/README.md

 # HOW TO PLAY

 - Start game as normal.
-You can select Lone Wolf or create a server option.
+You can select Lone Wolf or create a server.
 - Adjust options as you wish, select map and click play.
-- Once you enter the loadout space your loadout will be automatically selected.
-At the moment no loadout is restricted but for the best gameplay stick to the automatically selected loadout.
+- Once you enter the ready room your loadout will be automatically selected.
+- At the moment no loadout is restricted but for the best gameplay stick to the automatically selected loadout (eg: no vests, no belts)

 Game options:
 - Bot Count (you can have up to 8 bots)